shrutipoojary27/shrutipoojary27/README.md

 - 👋 Hi, I’m Shruti Poojary
-- 👀 I’m interested in data science and machine learning
+- 👀 I’m interested in data analysis
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on projects data science
 - 📫 You can reach me at poojaryshruti27@gmail.com

 <!---